Balunywa/Labs/AZ-APP-GW and AZ-APIM/Intergrate Standard APIM SKU without VNET support with Application Gateway/README.md

 ## API Management

-In this example we are using the APIM standard SKU
+In this example we are using the APIM standard SKU and the The developer portal and API gateway will be accessible from the Internet

+By default, your API Management service instance is available through *.azure-api.net subdomain (for example, contoso.azure-api.net).
+You will have to expose the service through your own domain name, such as contos.com